joakim/kay/ideas.md

 It should even be possible to translate into other natural languages than English, enabling people to code in their native language!

+The language should also be suitable for making embedded [DSLs](https://en.wikipedia.org/wiki/Domain-specific_language).

 <br/>

 ## Pure OOP